mrezabayat/iamsorush/content/posts/mpi-send-types.md

 imageAnchor: "Center"
 tags: ["MPI"]
 categories: "Diverse"
-summary: "There are different modes of *MPI send*.
+summary: "There are different modes of *MPI send*: MPI_Send, MPI_Isend, MPI_Ssend, MPI_Bsend, and so on.
 They can be local or non-local, blocking or non-blocking, and synchronous or asynchronous.
-They are explained here in detail. "
+Their definition and differences are explained here in detail. "
 ---

 ## Introduction

-There are different modes of *MPI send*.
+There are different modes of *MPI send*: MPI_Send, MPI_Isend, MPI_Ssend, MPI_Bsend, and so on.
 They can be local or non-local, blocking or non-blocking, and synchronous or asynchronous.
-They are explained here in detail.
+Their definition and differences are explained here in detail.

 ## MPI_Send